theohmproject/ohmcoin/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 10,000 OHMC to New Addresses
+### Send 10,000 Ohmcoin to New Addresses

 Just like setting up a standard MN.
-Send exactly 10,000 OHMC to each new address created above.
+Send exactly 10,000 Ohmcoin to each new address created above.

 ### Create New Karmanode Private Keys